GSG-G9/curriculum/coursebook/week-3/project.md

 - Considering your user journey
 - Deciding what you need to build for your Minimum Viable Product (MVP) and splitting up the tasks

-You'll have most of day 3 and all of day 4 to work on your project.
-On day 5 we'll have code reviews in the morning and final presentations in the afternoon.

 ### Choosing your APIs

-See our list of recommended APIs [here](./recommended-apis.md).
+See the list of public APIs [here](https://github.com/public-apis/public-apis).

 You can choose to use other APIs if you prefer, but make sure to do your research and check that what you want to do with the API is possible before you start to code.